Arvanu

 Role-based portals for patients, clinicians, pharmacists, operations, and admin

-Workflow and data design built around GDPR and regulated pharmacy requirements from the start
+Workflow and data design built around GDPR and pharmacy regulations from day one

-AI-assisted treatment recommendation and workflow support inside the platform
+AI-assisted treatment recommendation and workflow support embedded in the platform

 What this proves

-The first useful AI project in a regulated company is usually a workflow project, not a chatbot project.
+The first useful AI project in a regulated company is almost always a workflow project, not a chatbot project.

-Governance has to be designed into the process and data model, not added after launch.
+Governance has to be designed into the data model and process.
+It cannot be patched in after launch.

-A solo embedded operator can be credible when the scope is tight, the decisions are clear, and the proof is real.
+A solo operator can be credible when the scope is tight, the decisions are visible, and the proof is something a buyer can inspect.

 Best use of this case study